15 Things to do in Edinburgh when you are not playing Golf

-Near the Tollbooth is the Museum of Edinburgh, where you can see a golf-ball once owned by Robert Louis Stevenson (4), the famous writer.
+Near the Tollbooth is the Museum of Edinburgh, where you can see a golf-ball once owned by Robert Louis Stevenson (4), the famous author.
 It was dug up by the gardener in Swanston in 1908.
 The museum probably has more Scottish items than the international collection at the National Museum of Scotland.
 (The house where RLS was born is in Canonmills, almost opposite the east gate of the Royal Botanic Garden).

 Directly opposite the Museum of Edinburgh is Canongate Kirkyard, where several famous Scots are buried, including Adam Smith (5) author of The Wealth of Nations and prophet of the middle-class prosperity that gave us golf.
 His only surviving home, Panmure House, is further down the Royal Mile, on the left.

 One famous building that has not survived is Golfer's Land (6) owned by John Paterson, a famous golfer and ball-maker.
 It stood at 77 Canongate, but was demolished in the 1960s to make way for flats and a pub now called Kilderkin, which looks older on the inside than it does on the outside.
-Golfer's Land was bought with money that Paterson won in an 'international' golf match from 1681 and there is a commemorative plaque on the wall outside to the right of the pub.
+Golfer's Land was reputedly bought with money that Paterson won in an 'international' golf match from 1681 and there is a commemorative plaque on the wall outside to the right of the pub.

 Walk to Bruntsfield Links and The Golf Tavern (7) to (10)

 The oldest golf course in Edinburgh is Bruntsfield Links, dating to 1695 at least.
-To get to it in the 17th century, golfers had to walk down to the Grassmarket, past the White Hart pub (cellar dating to 1516, building to 1740).
-This walk to Bruntsfield Links (7) is still possible today by taking the Vennel passage at the south-west corner of the Grassmarket.
+To access it in the 17th century, golfers had to walk down to the Grassmarket, past the White Hart pub (cellar dating to 1516, building to 1740).
+The walk to Bruntsfield Links (7) is still possible today by taking the Vennel passage at the south-west corner of the Grassmarket.
 The Grassmarket was the site of public executions and the Covenanters' Memorial marks where the gibbet used to be.
-Vennel is alongside the remnants of the Flodden Wall and is worth visiting in its own right.
+Vennel is alongside the remnants of the Flodden Wall and is worth a visit in its own right.
 At the top of Vennel, after crossing Lauriston Place, walk past the old Royal Infirmary to the Meadows.
 Bruntsfield Links is on the far side to the right and takes about 25 mins from the Royal Mile.

 In the 18th century there were several notable golf-club makers at Bruntsfield including George Neilson and Thomas Comb, who both worked at Golfhall which was at 27-28 Wright's Houses.
 The site is now marked with a commemorative plaque.
-In the following century there were many clubmakers including James McEwan and Frank Dolman, who were based at 36 Wright's Houses.
+In the following century there were many club-makers including James McEwan and Frank Dolman, who were based at 36 Wright's Houses.

 Another less well-known club-maker was Thomas Carruthers, who invented the modern hosel in 1891.
 He was a former champion athlete who bought a dairy shop after an injury cut short his sporting career.
 He also learnt to play golf and make golf-clubs, probably taught by Frank Dolman.

-All the clubmakers' premises in Wrights House were demolished in the 20th century but two others still exist round the corner.
-The original dairy shop of Tom Carruthers at 5 Gillespie Place is now a newsagent and the workshop, where William Cunningham made golf-clubs at 35 Leven Street from 1911 to 1934 is still there (8).
+All the clubmakers' premises in Wrights House were demolished in the 20th century but two still exist round the corner.
+The original dairy shop of Tom Carruthers at 5 Gillespie Place is now a newsagent and the workshop where William Cunningham made golf-clubs at 35 Leven Street from 1911 to 1934 is still there (8).
 Tom Carruthers' son moved to the Braid Hills where the family bought the Golfer's Tryst (see below).

 Nowadays, there is only a short-hole course on Bruntsfield links.
 During the summer it has 36 holes and in the winter there are 9 holes.
 Playing Bruntsfield Links (9) is completely free and a great way to spend a couple of hours in Edinburgh with a view of the castle and Arthur's Seat.
 Clubs and balls can be hired from the Golf Tavern.